What is a diaphragmatic hernia?

 Clinical signs are dependent on the severity of herniation.
-With small tears or in dogs born with a diaphragmatic hernia, there may be no discernable clinical signs.
+With small tears, or in dogs born with a diaphragmatic hernia, there may be no discernible clinical signs.
 The pet owner may report non-specific symptoms such as mild breathing difficulties, especially when stressed or exercising, and periods of mild gastrointestinal upset.
-In severe or acute cases, there is often respiratory distress, an abnormal heart rhythm, muffled heart and lung sounds and other signs of systemic shock.
+In severe or acute cases, there is often respiratory distress, an abnormal heart rhythm, muffled heart and lung sounds, and other signs of systemic shock.
 The abdomen may feel empty when palpated.

 How is a diaphragmatic hernia diagnosed?

-Diagnosis is based on medical history, physical examination findings and radiographs.
+Diagnosis is based on medical history, physical examination findings and radiographs (X-rays).
 Blood and urine tests may be performed if the patient is showing signs of shock.
 In certain cases, ultrasound or special radiographic dye studies will be required for a definitive diagnosis.